2014 RBC Canadian Open

-The 2014 RBC Canadian Open is set to tee off this summer, and it should be one of
+The 2014 RBC Canadian Open is set to tee off this summer, and it should be one of the more

-Open, and each and every one that enters the field covets the championship trophy.
+and each and every one that enters the field covets the championship trophy.

 shot in the bag if that is what it takes to emerge as the last man standings on Sunday afternoon, to be the man that gets

 to hoist the trophy high above their head in front of their adoring fans.
 Being there in person for a premier golfing event

 like this one is something that you'll never forget.
 It's a fantastic experience to be right there at the edge of the green

 when a top pro lines up a crucial putt late in his final round.
 It's amazing what these pros can do, and they make it look

 easy, but it's anything but easy in reality.
 Once you're there soaking up the vibes of a great atmosphere for golf, you'll

 understand that there's nothing quite like watching the best golfers in the world shoot their way up the leaderboard.

 RBC Canadian Open Golfers